-In this section we instantiate the following model of an adversary doing a data-poisoning attack on an iterative stochastic learning algorithm using a mini-batch size of $b$.
+In this section we consider an adversary executing a data-poisoning attack on an iterative stochastic learning algorithm (Algorithm \ref{dadushrelu:noise}) .
 Given a marginal distribution ${\cal D}$ on the inputs $\x$, suppose the corresponding true labels are generated as $y = \relu(\w_*^{\top} \x)$ for some unknown $\w_* \in \R^n$.
-We assume that we have sampling access to $\mathcal{D}$ and an adversarial label oracle that on the $t^{th}-$iterate gets queried with $b$ inputs $\{\x_{t_1},\ldots,\x_{t_b} \}$ drawn uncorrelatedly from ${\cal D}$.
-The oracle then flips a coin for each of these minibatch data with probability of the coin returning $0$ being $1-\beta(\x_{t_i})$ for some fixed function $\beta : \R^n \rightarrow [0,1]$.
-We assume that these coin flips are uncorrelated to each other and the mini-batch sample and if the coin flips gives $1$ only then the adversary does a bounded (by a constant $\theta_*$) additive distortion to the true label of the corresponding data.
-We precisely instantiate this model as given in Algorithm \ref{dadushrelu:noise}
+We assume sampling access to $\mathcal{D}$ and an adversarial label oracle that on the $t^{th}-$iterate gets queried with $b$ inputs $\{\x_{t_1},\ldots,\x_{t_b} \}$ drawn uncorrelatedly from ${\cal D}$.
+The oracle then flips a coin for each minibatch data point with probability of the coin returning $0$ being $1-\beta(\x_{t_i})$ for some fixed function $\beta : \R^n \rightarrow [0,1]$.
+We assume that these coin flips are uncorrelated to each other and the mini-batch sample and if the coin flip gives $1$ only then does the adversary do a bounded (by a constant $\theta_*$) additive distortion to the true label of the corresponding data.

 To learn the true labeling function $\R^n \ni \y \mapsto \relu(\w_*^\top \y) \in \R$ in this adversarially corrupted realizable setting we try to solve the following optimization problem, $\min_{\w \in \R^n} \E_{\x \sim {\cal D}} \Big [ \Big ( \relu(\w^\top \x) - y \Big )^2\Big]$